mindspore-ai/docs/docs/lite/docs/source_en/use/runtime_cpp.md

 ### Configuring the GPU Backend

-If the backend to be executed is heterogeneous inference based on CPUs and GPUs, you need to set [CPUDeviceInfo](https://www.mindspore.cn/lite/api/en/master/generate/classmindspore_CPUDeviceInfo.html#class-cpudeviceinfo) and [GPUDeviceInfo](https://www.mindspore.cn/lite/api/en/master/generate/classmindspore_GPUDeviceInfo.html#class-gpudeviceinfo) at the same time.
-After the configuration is set, GPU-based inference is preferentially used.
+If the backend to be executed is GPUs, you need to set [GPUDeviceInfo](https://www.mindspore.cn/lite/api/en/master/generate/classmindspore_GPUDeviceInfo.html#class-gpudeviceinfo) as the first choice.
+It is suggested to set [CPUDeviceInfo](https://www.mindspore.cn/lite/api/en/master/generate/classmindspore_CPUDeviceInfo.html#class-cpudeviceinfo) as the second choice, to ensure model inference.
 Use `SetEnableFP16` to enable GPU Float16 inference.

 The following sample code from [main.cc](https://gitee.com/mindspore/mindspore/blob/master/mindspore/lite/examples/runtime_cpp/main.cc#L114) demonstrates how to create the CPU and GPU heterogeneous inference backend and how to enable Float16 inference for the GPU.